 Toss the dressing and all salad ingredients together until everything is coated with dressing.
 The toppings may fall to the bottom of the mixing bowl, so when it comes time to serve make sure you reach down to get all that goodness!

-Spinach Salad Substitutions and Variations
+Spinach Salad Variations

 Want to make this salad uniquely your own?
 Made it a few times and want to try something new?
 Check out the ideas below to innovate your spinach salad.